St Andrew's Church

 CANTONESE, HOKKIEN, TEOCHEW, HYLAM, TAMIL AND MALAY.
 On week days,

 it was the site of a school.
-The Mission Chapel was a hive of
+The Msion Chapel was a hive of

 activity for 60 years until the site was acquired by the